 Marilyn Burns, founder of Math Solutions, is a nationally recognized author and thought leader on teaching mathematics.
 Don’t miss this opportunity to hear directly from the source!

 Developing Students’ Numerical Understanding and Skills With Marilyn Burns

 UPDATE: You can now view Marilyn’s webinar here.

-Jennifer Van Zante designs and provides 6-12 professional development for teachers nationwide.
+Jennifer Lenhardt designs and provides 6-12 professional development for teachers nationwide.
 She is passionate about supporting students who struggle in math by creating and facilitating instruction that targets the source of student confusion.